YoselynR/MEDS213-DatabaseSchema/README.md

 ## Acknowledgements

-The data used in this project was provided by the Industrial Energy Efficiency Data Explorer:
+The data used in this project was provided by the [https://bren.ucsb.edu/projects/industrial-energy-data-exploration-interface](Industrial Energy Data Exploration Interface):

 "A Data-Driven Support Tool for Industrial Energy Modelers."

 **A product by:**